ntanwir10/GuardScan/PRD.md

 ### Unique Value Proposition

-**"GuardScan is the only code review tool that combines comprehensive security scanning, AI-powered insights, and absolute privacy guarantees—all in a single CLI that works completely offline."**
+**"GuardScan is the only 100% free, privacy-first code review tool that combines comprehensive security scanning, AI-powered insights (with your own API key), and absolute privacy guarantees—all in a single CLI that works completely offline.
+No subscriptions, no credits, no paywalls, ever."**

 ---